Collections

 |---|---|---|

-user | { id, email } | null | The authenticated user |
+user | MinimalUser | null | The authenticated user (or null for unauthenticated requests). |

-roles | string[] | User's role slugs (includes inherited roles) |
+roles | string[] | The user's role slugs (resolved from DB, includes inherited roles). |

-permissions | string[] | Effective permissions in 'resource:action' format |
+permissions | string[] | Effective permissions in "resource:action" format. |

-operation | 'create' | 'read' | 'update' | 'delete' | The operation being performed |
+operation | "create" | "read" | "update" | "delete" | The operation being checked. |

-collection | string | The collection slug |
+collection | string | The collection slug. |

 Rules:

-- Code-defined access always takes precedence over database role/permission checks
+- Code-defined access always takes precedence over database role/permission checks.

-- Super-admin always bypasses all access checks
+- Super-admin always bypasses all access checks.

 Hooks

-| Hook | Trigger | Can Modify Data |
+| Hook | Triggers on | Can modify |

 |---|---|---|

-beforeOperation | Before any operation | Yes (args) |
+beforeOperation | Before any operation begins. | Yes (operation arguments) |

-beforeValidate | Before validation | Yes |
+beforeValidate | Before validation during create/update. | Yes (data) |

-beforeChange | Before database write | Yes |
+beforeChange | Before the database write during create/update. | Yes (data) |

-afterChange | After database write | No (side effects) |
+afterChange | After the database write during create/update. | No (side effects) |

-beforeRead | Before database read | Yes (query params) |
+beforeRead | Before reading from the database. | Yes (query parameters) |

-afterRead | After database read | Yes (transform output) |
+afterRead | After reading from the database. | Yes (transform output) |

-beforeDelete | Before deletion | No (can throw to prevent) |
+beforeDelete | Before deletion.
+Throw to prevent. | No |

-afterDelete | After deletion | No (side effects) |
+afterDelete | After deletion. | No (side effects) |

-Every hook handler receives a HookContext object:
+Every handler receives a HookContext object:

 hooks: {